-8. This Order shall be effective immediately and shall remain in full force and effect until the Governor declares the State of Emergency or a state of disaster no longer exists or the Director of the Ohio Department of Health rescinds or modifies this Order at a sooner time and date.
+- 5. All first responders must continue to use the recommended standard precautions for all emergency runs.
+They should assume that any individual they come into contact with has been exposed to and may have COVID-19. - 6.
+This Order shall take effect immediately and remain in full force and effect until the State of Emergency declared by the Governor no longer exists, or the Director of the Ohio Department of Health rescinds or modifies this Order.